BONG-WOO YOON

 You spent your last professional day in Japan.
 What's the difference from Korea?

 I'm curious.
-What's the difference of Itzbali?
+What's the difference of Its Volley?

-How do you feel about wearing Wavewear?
+How did you feel about wearing Wavewear?

 What are your future plans?